divio/divio-cloud-docs/how-to/password-protect-project.rst

 How to set up project-wide password protection
 ==============================================

-Your Test server is always protected by our :ref:`SSO <divio-cloud-sso>`, but you may occasionally require other forms of site-wide password protection.

 `.htaccess <https://en.wikipedia.org/wiki/.htaccess>`_ is a familiar way of adding password protection to a web server at directory level.

+Your Test server is always protected by our :ref:`SSO <authentication>`, but you may occasionally require other forms of site-wide password protection.

-It can be useful in the development process, for example, when you need to restrict access.
+It can be useful in the development process, for example, when you need to restrict access, or for a site that provides API endpoints that should require the client to authenticate.

 A similar site-wide password requirement can be added to a Divio Cloud site, using environment variables.
 Set them as follows::